Unity-Technologies/Unity-Robotics-Hub/tutorials/ros_unity_integration/setup.md

 ## ROS Environment

-1. Follow these steps if using ROS (melodic or noetic):
+Follow these steps to use ROS (melodic or noetic):

 1. Download and copy the [TCP Endpoint](https://github.com/Unity-Technologies/ROS-TCP-Endpoint) package to the `src` folder in your Catkin workspace.